Hunt seat coach transitions from interim to full-time position on Maxwell’s staff

 Bears host Cowgirls in Big 12 and regular season finale

-Casie Maxwell is in her first season as head coach at Baylor and her eighth season as a collegiate equestrian head coach.
-Maxwell, who was selected to lead the program in July 2017, begins the 2017-18 season with a career record of 51-60 (.459), all at Kansas State.
+Casie Maxwell is in her second season as head coach at Baylor and her ninth season as a collegiate equestrian head coach.
+Maxwell, who was selected to lead the program in July 2017, begins the 2018-19 season with a career record of 56-69 (.448), going 51-60 at Kansas State (.459) and posting a 5-9 (.357) mark in her first season at Baylor.

 Maxwell joined the Bears after spending the previous decade at K-State, serving as the head coach from July 2009 until June 2016, when the program was discontinued by the athletic department.
 Temporarily transitioning from coaching, Maxwell stayed at K-State as a compliance specialist for the following year before joining the Baylor family.